permguard/permguard/site/content/docs/workspace/initializing-working-directories.md

 There are three primary methods to create a working directory and associate it with a PermGuard repo:

-- Initialize a new working directory
+- Initialize a new repo in a working directory
 - Clone an existing repo into a working directory
 - Fork an existing repo into a working direct.